idaholab/virtual_test_bed/doc/content/msr/lotus/lotus_multiphysics_model.md

 Starting first with neutronics, Griffin solves the neutron transport problem via the Diffusion equation approximation.
 The Griffin input file will now be briefly discussed and the primary equations that are solved and how they relate to the input file will be shown.
 The input file to solve the 9 group neutron diffusion problem is shown below.

-This is the main input file which calls the open source MOOSE Navier-Stokes input file `run_ns_initial_res.i` which is the sub-app for solving the Thermal Hydraulics solution of this model.
+This is the main input file which calls the open source MOOSE Navier-Stokes input file `run_ns_initial.i` which is the sub-app for solving the Thermal Hydraulics solution of this model.

 !listing msr/lotus/steady_state/run_neutronics_9_group.i